moonflea/minibookdown/README.md

 # minibookdown

-This mini bookdown was written a Lab Assignment to learn about GitHub Actions as part of a Library Juice Academy course about using Git and GitHub for Librarians.
+This mini bookdown was written for a Lab Assignment to learn about GitHub Actions as part of a Library Juice Academy course about using Git and GitHub for Librarians.